dashincubator/dash-incubator-app/rules.md

 The Incubator maximizes value to the Dash network by minimizing management and decentralizing, automating, and incentivizing as much as possible.

 The Incubator is built from the ground up in a fully transparent way, from data to code.
-This gives everyone access to all information regarding operations, decision making, finances, and priorities, reducing trust and communication needs.
+This gives everyone access to all information regarding operations, decision making, finances and priorities, to minimize trust and communication needs.

 The key principles the Incubator is built on are:

-*   Raise only levels of funding that match what the Incubator can scale to
 *   Incentivize user’s output not time
+*   Incentives and micro incentives will be offered for all work, without reliance on altruism
-*   Minimize the trust placed in human actors by tracking, matching and comparing their reputations of past output value
+*   Minimize the level of trust required in human actors by tracking, matching and comparing their reputations of past output value
-*   Incentives and micro incentives will be offered for all work, without any reliance on altruism
 *   Use free market principles at all levels of the incentive structure to maximize productivity, efficiency, decentralization and value
 *   Avoid centralized leadership via governance by quorums of users with the highest reputations based on output
 *   Maintain transparency of all information and operations of the app to avoid compartmentalization and maximize communications and visibility
+*   Raise only levels of funding that match what the Incubator can scale to
+*   Always put the needs of the Dash Network ahead of any needs of the Incubator or the people who come to rely on its rewards as it grows
 *   Promote and support easy replication of the Incubator with alternative strategies to improve decentralization and efficiency within Dash’s proposal ecosystem

 ## 1.3 Mission

-Our mission is to incentivize & support tech-entrepreneurs who want to innovate useful, easy-to-use trustless apps on Dash (DApps) and grow the Dash developer ecosystem.
+Our mission is to grow Dash userbase, ecosystem and developer community by incentivizing & supporting entrepreneurs to innovate useful, easy-to-use trustless apps on Dash (DApps) and the tools, infrastructure and protocols that enable that.

-We develop and maintain the Dash Incubator App as a platform for supporting this goal by onboarding, connecting and incentivizing new users to improve and grow Dash.
+We develop and maintain the Dash Incubator App as a platform for supporting these goals by onboarding, connecting and incentivizing new users to improve and grow Dash.

-The Incubator will always be operated and improved with the ethos of finding the most efficient and productive ways to deliver value back to the Dash Network that’s funding our activities.
+The Incubator will always be operated and improved with the ethos of finding the most efficient and productive ways to deliver value back to the Dash Network that’s funding our activities with a commitment of full transparency, full incentivization, and putting the needs of the Dash Network and the entirety of its stakeholders first.

 ## 1.4 Strategy